lurodrigo/lurodrigo.github.io/_posts/2017-05-29-symbolic-computation-R-2-4.md

 Notice that we define the sum of functions and its derivative in a very natural manner.
 It's almost a mathematical definition :)

-An interesting convenience we can add is to create a `Sum` function to use when we want to sum an entire list of functions.
-This way, we might be able to operate them in chains built with the `%>%` operator.
+An interesting convenience we can add is a `Sum` function to sum an entire list of functions.
+With it, we might be able to operate them in chains built with the `%>%` operator.
 We don't even have to write much code to do it: using `reduce`, from the package `purrr`[1], suffices.
 You pass a list of arguments to this function and a function that takes two operands.
-It applis the operation to the first two elements of the list, stores the result, applies it and the third element to the function, stores the result, and so on, until the list is exhausted.
+It applies the operation to the first two elements of the list, stores the result, applies it and the third element to the function, stores the result, and so on, until the list is exhausted.

 ``` r
 Sum = function(l) reduce(l, `+.symbolic`)